Saturday, January 26, 2019

 Pianist Conrad Tao has appeared worldwide as a pianist and composer and has been dubbed a musician of “probing intellect and open-hearted vision” by the New York Times, a “thoughtful and mature composer” by NPR, and “ferociously talented” by TimeOut New York.
 In June of 2011, the White House Commission on Presidential Scholars and the Department of Education named Tao a Presidential Scholar in the Arts, and the National Foundation for Advancement in the Arts awarded him a YoungArts gold medal in music.
 Later that year, Tao was named a Gilmore Young Artist, an honor awarded every two years highlighting the most promising American pianists of the new generation.
 In May of 2012, he was awarded the prestigious Avery Fisher Career Grant.

-Admission: Free with suggested donation of $10.
+Admission: Free and open to the public, with suggested donation of $10.